At least in public: “I don’t pretend that I have all the answers.”

 I quite enjoyed myself.
 Later, waiting with the mob for the streetcar, a cab pulled up to the light and a handsome guy in the front seat glared our way.
 “Where you going tonight?” he asked.
 “Onto that streetcar,” I said, pointing.
 His gaze shifted, as if with an audible click, to the chicks standing next to me.
 “Where you girls going tonight?”
 “The streetcar,” one of them said, eyes rolling.
 My kinda gal.
 Check her résumé.

 The foregoing posting appeared on Joe Clark’s personal Weblog on 2010.01.23 12:52.
 This presentation was designed for printing and omits components that make sense only onscreen.
-(If you are seeing this on a screen, then the page stylesheet was not loaded or not loaded properly.)
 The permanent link is: https://blog.fawny.org/2010/01/23/bandpractice/

 For years I have heard stirring arguments about how designers need “a place at the table” around which important systemic decisions are made.
 And still that place at the table is not an assured place. […]